Managing Default Contagion in Inhomogeneous Financial Networks: Default Contagion on a Weighted, Directed Random Graph

 \subsection{Examples for Financial Systems Satisfying Assumption \ref{vertex:assump}}

-In this section, we want to demonstrate the wide applicability of our model.
-In Example \ref{example:1}, we describe a financial system where banks are sorted into buckets according to their weight and capitals as well as exposures have the same distributions for all banks within each bucket.
+In this subsection we demonstrate how our model can be applied to describe many different scenarios.
+In Example \ref{example:1}, we describe a financial system where exposures are i.\,i.\,d.~ in certain buckets.